 It’s been a year and a half since COVID-19 changed life as we know it.
-Social events, business meetings, and leisure activities were put on halt as everyone was forced to retreat due to the virus’ deadly effects.
-Since then, doctors, scientists, and governments across the globe have been desperately trying to curb the spread of the disease, through a combination of pharmacologic and non-medical interventions.
-As vaccination drives around the world continue their life-saving mission, cough etiquette and masks will continue to play a crucial role in ending COVID-19.
+Essentially, the pandemic halted social events, business meetings, and leisure activities.
+Moreover, everyone went into lockdown due to the virus’s deadly effects.
+Since then, doctors, scientists, and governments across the globe have been desperately trying to curb the spread of the disease through a combination of pharmacologic and non-medical interventions.
+However, as vaccination drives worldwide continue their life-saving mission, cough etiquette and masks will continue to play a crucial role in ending COVID-19.

-Cough etiquette are behaviors that are meant to prevent the spread of infection.
-This is particularly important at a time when a previously harmless sniffle can now be a cause of anxiety and stress.
+Cough etiquette consists of behaviors to prevent the spread of infection.
+These behaviors are critical at a time when a previously harmless sniffle can now be a cause of anxiety and stress.
 With these simple measures, you can easily do your part in preventing the spread of COVID-19 and protect others from getting sick.

-- Cover your mouth and nose with a tissue each time you cough or sneeze.
-If tissue is unavailable, cough into your elbow.
+- Cover your mouth and nose with a tissue each time you cough or sneeze; if a tissue is unavailable, cough into your elbow.

-- Never cough into your hands or open air as this can easily spread the virus, especially if you touch other objects afterwards.
+- Never cough into your hands or open-air as this can quickly spread the virus, especially if you touch other objects afterward.

 - Dispose of used tissues immediately.

 - Wash your hands often and thoroughly with soap and water or an alcohol-based sanitizer.
-This breaks down the virus’ membrane, effectively destroying it.
+The soap molecules break down the virus’ membrane, effectively destroying it.

 - Avoid touching your mouth, nose, or eyes.